 For further information, please visit their web page.
-You may access the administrative link here.
 You may access the radio station link here.

 Biology

 Dr. Jeanette Jones, Program Coordinator 322 V. Murray Chambers Bldg Voice: (256) 372-4924, jeanette.jones@aamu.edu

 The Master of Science program in Biology offers students opportunity for advanced learning in their chosen area of Biology.
 Our purpose is to train students broadly in modern biological principles so that they acquire the strong foundation needed to become highly skilled and intellectually independent scientists.
 The program is committed to excellence in education, research and service.